tangle-network/gadget/README.md

 Once such blockchain is a substrate blockchain.
 This is where `gadget-common` comes into play.
 The `gadget-common` is the `core-gadget` endowed with a connection to a substrate blockchain, a networking layer to communicate with other gadgets, and a `SubstrateGadget` that has application-specific logic.
 Since `gadget-common` allows varying connections to a substrate blockchain and differing network layers, we thus design above it various *protocols*.
 Some example protocols are `zk-saas-protocol`, `dfns-cggmp21-protocol`, `threshold-bls-protocol`, and `stub-protocol` (where the latter is for getting a bare minimum skeleton of a protocol crate setup).
 These protocols are endowed with the same functionalities as the `gadget-common` but with a (potentially) different blockchain connection, networking layer, and application-specific logic using assistance from macros.
-For more information on how to create a new protocol, see the README.md in the `protocols/stub` directory.
+For more information on how to create a new protocol, see the README.md in the `protocols/stub` directory [here](protocols/stub/README.md).
 ## Testing

 `cargo nextest run` is required to run tests, since 1-program per-program space is required for tests due to the nature of the use of static variables in test-only contexts.